monsieurchico/gm-scripts/README.md

 ## Gauge Fixer for SeLoger.com

 I realized by consulting the ads of seloger.com that the price gauge indicated a false information.
-So I made a little JS script to fix that and now, you can really see of the real position of the flat price in the market.
+So with a little JS helper I decided to fix that.
+Now, you can search a flat and you'll got its real position on the market.

 | Before | After |
 | ------ | ----- |